kuzzleio/kuzzle/doc/2/guides/introduction/general-purpose-backend/index.md

 Kuzzle is a generic backend offering **the basic building blocks common to every application**.

-Rather than developing the same standard features over and over again each time you create a new application, Kuzzle proposes them off the shelf, allowing you to focus on building **high-level, high-value business functionalities**.
+Rather than developing the same standard features over and over again every time you create a new application, Kuzzle provides them all off the shelf, allowing you to focus on building **high-level, high-value business functionalities**.

 ## API First